csoma/Scala-starter/README.md

 An easy way to get started with Scala:

-* On Mac there are no dependencies, the included batch file will download all the required files
+* On Mac there are no dependencies, the included batch file (sbt) will download all the required files
 * On Windows you will need to [download and install sbt](http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html#manual-installation) manually (using MSI or ZIP)
 * On Linux [sbt packages are available](http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html#installing-sbt) for RedHat, Ubuntu, Gentoo etc